 Our future needs to be focused on learning, not instruction.
 The key to a flourishing civilization in the network era is sense-making.
 We have to move from what David Warlick describes as individualized instruction to personalized learning.
 In the latter, “Literacy becomes a wide range of evolving information skills developed around the activities of learning – the ability to acquire knowledge and skills through the resourceful and responsible utilization of information.”
-Self-instruction, the basis of personal knowledge management, is a necessity in effective peer-to-peer networks, as networks are how we will govern ourselves more and more.
+Self-instruction, the basis of personal knowledge mastery, is a necessity in effective peer-to-peer networks, as networks are how we will govern ourselves more and more.
 David Ronfeldt articulates this with his TIMN [Tribes-Institutions-Markets-Networks] framework.

 TIMN has long maintained that, beyond today’s common claims that government or market is the solution, we are entering a new era in which it will be said that the network is the solution (e.g., here and here).
 Aging contentions that turning to “the government” or “the market” is the way to address particular public-policy issues will eventually give way to innovative ideas that “the network” is the optimal solution.

 “Reed’s Law” posits that value in networks increases exponentially as interactions move from a broadcasting model that offers “best content” (in which value is described by n, the number of consumers) to a network of peer-to-peer transactions (where the network’s value is based on “most members” and mathematically described by n2).
 But by far the most valuable networks are based on those that facilitate group affiliations, Reed concluded. – David Bollier

 Without sense-making skills, the citizenry cannot understand complex issues, such as individual privacy versus national security.
 These issues require networked, human intelligence, not broadcast sound bites nor ‘learning objects’.